NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ================================================  =======  =====  ===========  =========  ========  ===============================================

   .. [#] | If HasFlueOrChimneyInConditionedSpace not provided, defaults to true if any of the following conditions are met, otherwise false:
-         | - heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, PortableHeater, or FixedHeater and AFUE/Percent is less than 0.89,
+         | - heating system is non-electric Furnace, Boiler, WallFurnace, FloorFurnace, Stove, PortableHeater, or FixedHeater located in conditioned space and AFUE/Percent is less than 0.89,
-         | - heating system is non-electric Fireplace, or
+         | - heating system is non-electric Fireplace located in conditioned space, or
          | - water heater is non-electric with energy factor (or equivalent calculated from uniform energy factor) less than 0.63 and located in conditioned space.

 HPXML Attics